Probing proton structure with $c \bar c$ correlations in ultraperipheral $pA$ collisions: Numerical results

 In order to better visualize the strength of the azimuthal correlations in Fig.~\ref{fig:wphi}, we present also the angular distributions divided by the integrated cross section for a given GTMD model.
 Such normalised distributions are easier to compare for different GTMDs.
 Again, we show the results for two ranges of $P_{\perp}$ as explained in the figure.
 The azimuthal modulations are of the order of a few percent.

+Let us return to the issue on a cutoff in $x_\Pom$.
+In Figs.~\ref{fig:y_xpomcut}, \ref{fig:delta_xpomcut}, \ref{fig:phi_xpomcut} we show the effect of introducing an upper limit $x_\Pom^{\rm max}$ into our integration by example of three distributions.
+Here we used the MPM model for the GTMD.
+In Fig.~\ref{fig:y_xpomcut} we clearly see the expected effect of the cutoff on the distribution at large negative rapidities, beyond $y_c^{\rm LAB} \sim -4$ the cross section quickly drops.
+The effect of the cutoff is more marked in the high $P_\perp$ domain as seen from the right panel.
+The $\Delta_\perp$ distribution shown in Fig.~\ref{fig:delta_xpomcut} is rather mildly affected, with again a stronger effect at large $P_\perp$.
+Finally, the distribution in the azimuthal angle $\phi$ shown in Fig.~\ref{fig:phi_xpomcut} is practically unaffected.

 As these are parton-level observables, these angular distributions are not directly measurable.
 For the case of dijets, one would expect soft-gluon corrections to have an impact, see e.g.~Ref.~\cite{Hatta:2021jcd}.
-Recently, the LHCb Collaboration was able to measure the inclusive $c \bar c$ dijets \cite{JHEP05:LHCB} (see also \cite{PhysRevD.107.034002}).
 For the more relevant case of exclusive (or inclusive diffractive) pairs of open heavy flavor mesons ($D$-mesons), a thorough study of hadronization corrections would be required.
 Such a study however goes beyond the scope of the present work.
+Recently, the LHCb Collaboration was able to measure the inclusive $c \bar c$ dijets \cite{LHCb:2020frr} (see also \cite{Maciula:2022lzk}), whether such a measurement would also be possible in the kinematics discussed here is an open issue.

+The different models give slightly different azimuthal angle distributions.
+Specially interesting are distributions for $5.0 < P_{\perp} < 10.0 \, \rm{GeV}$ where the localization of maxima for some models are reversed.